 The incineration of pregnancy remains should also be an option available to women in England, Wales and Northern Ireland, and may be the preferred choice for some women; for example, where a woman does not wish the remains to be afforded any special status; expressly prefers this option; or does not wish to be involved in the decision, preferring to leave it to the care provider to make the necessary arrangements.
-It should be acknowledged that this option can be viewed as challenging for some people; however, the woman's choice must always be the priority in this decision-making.
+It should be acknowledged that this option can be viewed as challenging for some people; however, the woman's choice must always be the priority in this decision making.

-Incineration may be the routine method of disposal utilised in situations where the woman does not express any decision about disposal within the maximum 12 weeks recommended by the HTA guidance (see Section 5.4 below).
-It is also noteworthy that some providers may dispose of fetal remains separately from placental remains, using incineration as the mode of disposal for the latter.
+Incineration may be the routine method of disposal utilised in situations where the woman does not express any decision about disposal within the maximum 12 weeks recommended by the HTA guidance.